Cathy Cohen, Principal Investigator/Founder

 Alfredo Gonzalez, Graduate Research Assistant

 Alfredo Gonzalez is a doctoral candidate in the Department of Political Science at the University of Chicago.
 His dissertation entitled, “Other than Honorable: The Decline of Citizenship for Service,” explores the development of granting legal citizenship in exchange for military service at the turn of the 20th century, focusing specifically on Mexican nationals post-WWII.
-Alfredo’s research interests are located in the intersection of American political development, immigration, naturalization, social movements and citizenship studies.
-He holds a B.A. in political science from the University of California, Los Angeles and is a veteran of the United States Marine Corps.
+Alfredo’s research interests are located at the intersection of American political development, immigration, naturalization, social movements, and citizenship studies.
+He holds a B.A. in political science from the University of California, Los Angeles, an M.A. in Social Sciences from the University of Chicago, and is a veteran of the United States Marine Corps.

 David J. Knight, Graduate Research Assistant